YINI-lang/YINI-spec/YINI-Specification.md

 ---

 ## 1. Intro
 `YINI` is a configuration file format, it stands for **Y**et another **INI** markup language.
-It consists of plain text with a simple syntax and structure, comprising of Key–Value pairs and Key-List pairs, organized in sections.
+It consists of plain text with a simple syntax and structure, consisting of Key–Value pairs and Key-List pairs, organized in sections.

 Recommended filename extension for a YINI file is `.yini`.